Shreekkanth/RedHatToolsInstaller/Satellite/README.md

 This code is meant to inspire!

-This tool was built to aid in the install Red Hat Satellite 6.7 or the latest Ansible Tower for Proof Of Concept and Education purposes.
+This tool was built to aid in the install Red Hat Satellite 6.7 or the Ansible Tower 3.7.0-4 for Proof Of Concept and Education purposes.

 This tool was built and tested by the team of :